Increased Facilities Use and Operating Costs

 HVAC Equipment Retirement Planning

-Increased use not only affects your floors, doors, and tables, but puts added strain on your building’s mechanical systems, too.
-To keep air circulating, ministries may have left HVAC blower fans running for longer periods of time, or even 24/7.
+A change in facility use not only affects your floors, doors, and tables, but puts added strain on your building’s mechanical systems, too.
+To keep air circulating during cold or hot spells, ministries may have left HVAC blower fans running for longer periods of time, or even 24/7.
 This additional use can lead to a shortened lifecycle.

 Cool recommends that ministries increase regular inspection of their HVAC units or have them professionally serviced, especially if they’re older.
 “If an A/C unit is getting close to the end of its service life, you may think about replacing it soon,” said Cool.
 Most older units use a refrigerant that’s no longer made, so recharging an aging unit may likely cost more than in the past.
 Couple that with rising demand for parts to repair older units, and ministries could be waiting several weeks or even months for a fix, especially for larger units.